thomasleplus/JEP-290/README.md

 ./build
 ```

-This will build the java code and then 2 docker images:
+This will build the Java code and then 2 Docker images:

 - jep290/java: to test the filtering with a bare Java 8 VM.
 - jep290/jboss: to test the filtering with in a JBoss WildFly 14 application server running on top of a Java 8 VM.

 ## Run

-The test is configured with the following JDK serial filter: java.math.\*_;!_
+The test is configured with the following JDK serial filter: `java.math.\*_;!_`

-This means that only classes in the java.math package are allowed to
+This means that only classes in the `java.math` package are allowed to
 be serialized.

 To run the simple Java 17 test, simply do: